 In the midst of winter there is summer.
 Oppositions.

-One is reminded of Danny's raglan sleeve shirt with the number 42 which he was wearing when he first saw the vision of the Grady girl(s) and the bloody hallway in the bathroom in Boulder.
-In that instance, as well, a television had been playing in the living room.
+The 42 may return us to Danny's raglan sleeve shirt with the number 42, which he was wearing when he first saw the vision of the Grady girl(s) and the bloody hallway in the bathroom in Boulder.
+As this occurred, a television had been playing an old movie, Carson City in the living room.

 Wendy rests on the sofa to the left of the television, appearing to still wear the yellow jacket she wore on Saturday.
-Danny lies on a blanket on the floor with some toys.
+Danny sits on a blanket on the floor with some toys.

 DOROTHY: Oh, you drink coffee, don't you?